 Wondering what to eat in Germany?
 We wondered about German food too until we visited Deutschland numerous times and ate a plethora of hearty dishes and satisfying snacks.
-This guide features tasty food in Germany that you’ll want to eat during your visit.
+This guide features all the tasty food in Germany that you’ll want to eat during your first or fiftieth visit.

 German food gets a bad rap.